-Though hunting, fishing and harvesting wildlife have long been an American heritage since before the first Europeans arrived in North America, only recently has the “right” to hunt, fish, and harvest wildlife come into question.
+Though hunting, fishing, and harvesting wildlife have long been an American heritage, dating back to before the first Europeans arrived in North America, only recently has the “right” to hunt, fish, and harvest wildlife come into question.
 Anti-hunting organizations would lead the public to believe that hunting, fishing, and harvesting wildlife are only a privilege subject to social pressures and prevailing public sentiments, rather than an inherent right.
 In order to establish in perpetuity what has been assumed for centuries, several states have sought amendments to their state constitutions that give their citizens a right to hunt, fish, and harvest wildlife and to continue a consumptive, yet responsible, use of natural resources.
-Currently, 21 states have enacted legislation that protects the right to hunt and fish.
-Though there has been little resistance in several of the states that have recently passed ballot initiatives, others have met considerable resistance and, in one instance, defeat.
+Currently, 23 states have enacted legislation that protects the right to hunt and fish.
+Though there has been little resistance in several states that have recently passed ballot initiatives, others have met considerable resistance and, in one instance, defeat.

 - Vermont was the first state to adopt a constitutional provision protecting the rights of its citizens to hunt, trap and fish.
 The right has been protected in Vermont since 1777.

 - Other states that have amended their constitution to protect hunting, angling and trapping include: Alabama (1996 & 2014), Arkansas (2010), Georgia (2006), Idaho (2012), Indiana (2016), Kansas (2016), Kentucky (2012), Louisiana (2004), Minnesota (1998), Mississippi (2014), Montana (2004), Nebraska (2012), North Carolina (2018), North Dakota (2000), Oklahoma (2008), South Carolina (2010), Tennessee (2010), Texas (2015), Utah (2020), Virginia (2000), Wisconsin (2003), and Wyoming (2012).